kentbrew/learning-manifest-v3/README.md

 The old-school inline `onclick` handler won't do, because our service worker is not a persistent background script.

 ⚠️ *[Episode Six: Convert Any Image URL to Data](https://github.com/kentbrew/learning-manifest-v3/blob/master/ep_006.md)*<br>
 This is hairy.
 Manifest V3 has no DOM in the background, so no more drawing to `canvas` after `img.onload`.
-(Updated: this may be a bug.
+    * Updated: this may be a bug.
 Here's [Testing Cross-Origin Fetch from Service Workers](https://github.com/kentbrew/learning-manifest-v3/blob/master/CORtest.md), to help figure it out.)
+    * Another update: this looks like it may be a service worker problem, not a Manifest V3 problem.
+[Inconsistent Fetch API Behavior](https://github.com/kentbrew/learning-manifest-v3/blob/master/fetch.md) has details.

 ✅ *[Episode Seven: The Persistence of Memory](https://github.com/kentbrew/learning-manifest-v3/blob/master/ep_007.md)*<br>
 Local storage will encourage smarter coding and better awareness of how some global events and systems behave.